-Atlanta Overloaded Truck Accident Attorney
+Atlanta Overloaded Truck Accident Lawyer

 Tractor-trailers have to be properly loaded and secured, and not just for the sake of the goods arriving undamaged.
 An improperly loaded truck is a ticking time bomb on the road.
 An overloaded 18-wheeler is at risk of tire failure, and the weight of the truck multiplies the force of any crash.
 An unbalanced load can cause the driver to lose control and increases the chance of a rollover accident.
 If the load is not properly secured, cargo can fly off of or out of the truck, creating havoc and catastrophic injuries to numerous others on the road.
 When safety organizations like the Commercial Vehicle Safety Alliance conduct roadside inspections of commercial vehicles, improper loading and securement top the list of dangerously unsafe practices uncovered, along with bad or missing brake components and worn-out tires.